mkolodiy/sbpmjs/packages/sbpm/README.md

-# npm-lib-starter
+# @sbpmjs/sbpm

-A starter project for creating NPN libraries.
+A library for managing SBPM processes.

-## Includes

-- Vite for development
-- Rollupfor bundling
-- Typescript
-- Jest
-- Prettier
-- Eslint

 ## License